spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-glue-api/install-the-cart-glue-api.md

 {% info_block infoBox %}

 There are two cart behavior strategies: single cart and multicart.
-Unlike the single-cart behavior, the multicart one allows creating more than one cart for a customer.
+Unlike the single-cart behavior, the multicart one lets you create more than one cart for a customer.
 Depending on the selected strategy, from the plugin pairs in the table below, wire only one plugin into the respective provider.

 {% endinfo_block %}